recor-glitch/Talking_bot/README.md

             just say "open youtube".
         * You can also make it write for you in the notepad: you can say notepad or open notepad...and start commanding the program.
-        * At last you can close the program by commanding "Kill program"
+        * At last you can close the program by commanding "terminate program"

 # Requirements:
     * For facebook login you need to specify your user_name and password in line 68 and 69 repectively.